What You Need to Know about Using Medical Cannabis Flower in a Vaporiser in NZ

 Types of vaporisers

-Vaporiser devices heat the inserted cannabis flower to a temperature hot enough to evaporate the cannabinoid compounds.
-This allows the user to inhale the products and the effects are felt within a couple of minutes.
-The medically approved vaporisers from Storz and Bickel will heat the cannabis flower to the correct temperature (without burning) to achieve the greatest effect.
+Vaporiser devices heat the inserted cannabis flower to a temperature hot enough to decarboxylate and evaporate the cannabinoid compounds.
+This allows the user to inhale the products, and the effects are felt within a couple of minutes.
+The medically approved vaporisers from Storz and Bickel will heat the cannabis flower to the correct temperature (without burning and harmful by-products) to achieve the greatest effect.ย

 Is vaping better than smoking?